planetrobbie/cheatsheets/pet.md

       public = false
       auto_sync = false

-If you set `auto_sync` to true, Pet will be automatically sync'ed after addition.
+If you set `auto_sync` to true, Pet will be automatically sync'ed after addition

 ---